ProFormA/proformaxml/Whitepaper_Response.md

 </xs:complexType>
 ```

-The merged-test-feedback element holds two feedback elements that act as a single HTML "blob".
-This blob can be embedded and displayed accordingly in LMS that are less capable in terms of handling complex feedback structures.
-Additionally, merged-test-feedback provides a precalculated [overall-result](#the-result-element) element, making the total score of a task easily accessible.

 #### The merged-feedback element

+The merged-feedback element contains the entire submission feedback formatted as a single HTML fragment.
+How the information is structured is up to the grader.
+For the sake of completeness, the feedback should include the feedback text, score, as well as any files relevant to the tests and sub-tests listed in the [grading-hints](Whitepaper_Introduction.md) element.
+Files should be included "in-line" in the HTML using the [Data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) or JavaScript.

+###### Code-Beispiel

 ```xml
 <xs:simpleType name="merged-feedback-type">